-Watch the Video – How to Photograph Coins
+Watch on YouTube – How to Photograph Coins

 Coins are a popular macro photography subject due to their abundance.
 Everyone has them, and therefore there are a multitude of methods on how to photograph coins.
 Today we are taking a look at a couple of options to get you started.
 When talking about how to photograph coins, we need to take a look at several aspects of the photograph.
 First, lets take a closer look at the coins we will be shooting.